JarrodCColburn/vs_code_flutter_test_example/README.md

 5. Type and Select `Dart: Run all tests`
     * the single test should **fail**

+Conclusion:
+    **Tests should not be succeeding from terminal, but failing from extension.
+This is inconsistent**

 Reason:
 The reason for the difference is the use of the dart.io class `File` when used with a relative path.